pongasoft/re-mock/docs/Documentation.md

 ### Accessing the rack

 The tester allows access to the main device under test with `tester.device()` and to the rack with `tester.rack()`.
 The rack (`Rack`) is actually the main class that models the full system (the concept of testers is merely a wrapper around the rack to provide higher level APIs designed to facilitate testing a single device).
 The rack gives access to system level properties, like the tempo, the play position, etc... which are independent of the main device.

+> #### Note
+> Most rack APIs are mirrored on the tester itself so using the rack directly should be very rare.

 ### The sequencer track